-The net pension liability was determined using the actuarial methods and assumptions for the valuation of the Police Pension Fund as of a valuation date of June 30, 2018 as follows:
+The net pension liability was determined using the actuarial methods and assumptions for the valuation of the Police Pension Fund as of a valuation date of June 30, 2019 as follows:

-Investment Rate of Return 7.75%, net of pension plan investment expenses (based on average inflation rate of 3% and real rate of return of 4.75%) Inflation rate 3.0% Plan Administrative Expenses 4% increase from prior year Actuarial Cost Method Entry Age Normal Cost Method Asset Valuation Method Fair market value of assets as of the measurement date.
-Amortization period Closed 20 year period beginning in 2010 - 12 years remaining.
+Investment Rate of Return 7.5%, net of pension plan investment expenses.
+Inflation rate 3.0% Plan Administrative Expenses 4% increase from prior year Actuarial Cost Method Entry Age Normal Cost Method Asset Valuation Method Fair market value of assets as of the measurement date.
+Amortization period Closed 20 year period beginning in 2010 - 11 years remaining.